 |Foreign Credit Card Transactions (i.e., purchases)||2.99%|

-Minimum Monthly Payments: To give you a general idea of what to expect to pay each month, the Minimum Repayment is calculated as the highest of:
+What's the Minimum Monthly Payment on a Vanquis credit card?
+To give you a general idea of what to expect to pay each month, the Minimum Repayment is calculated as the highest of:

 - 1. Depending on your APR, one of 3.5%, 4.5% or 5% of the balance owing on your Account as at the statement date and any amount by which your Account is in arrears; or